casaletto/alby.assemblyShellExtension/README.md

 # how do i run it?

-you don't run it.
+you don't run it, it's a plug in to explorer.

-right click on a .net .exe or .dll in windows explorer
+- right click on a .net .exe or .dll in windows explorer

-click properties
+- click properties

-click on the new tab titled "TO DO xxx assembly attributes"
+- click on the new tab titled "TO DO xxx assembly attributes"

 TO DO picture

 # what's an example of running the test program?